CarletonComputerScienceSociety/handbook/docs/guides/events/standard-procedure.md

 - [ ] 🎯 Fill out the **Event Retrospective** form or share a summary with the team.
 - [ ] 🎯 Create or delegate a **recap post** for Instagram or LinkedIn.

+---

+# Role of Event Leads

+Every event should have **one designated Event Lead**.
+This person is responsible for ensuring that the event runs smoothly from start to finish.

+The Event Lead doesn’t need to do everything themselves — they can delegate tasks like poster design, room booking, or social media posting.

+Having a clear Event Lead prevents confusion, avoids dropped tasks, and ensures our events maintain a high standard of quality and organization.

+If you are proposing an event, you are **by default** the Event Lead **unless** someone else is **explicitly assigned.**